 The company will treat learners like seeds and will utilize the innate curiosity of the learner until they can spontaneously take off in self-directed learning with no need of interventions.
 The end result will be that they discover for themselves what their life calling is.

-People will realize that with the correct facilitation of agrarian-model learning, children will have it in them to achieve master’s degree level education by the time they’re 18 and know exactly what they want to do with it while their factory school peers mindlessly enter college.
+People will realize that with the correct facilitation of agrarian-model learning, children can have it in them to achieve master’s degree level education in the areas they are interested in by the time they’re 18 and know what they want to do with it while their factory school peers mindlessly enter college.